MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to configure security intelligence updates when the computer is running on battery power.

-- If you enable or do not configure this setting, security intelligence updates will occur as usual regardless of power state.
+- If you enable or don't configure this setting, security intelligence updates will occur as usual regardless of power state.

 - If you disable this setting, security intelligence updates will be turned off while the computer is running on battery power.
 <!-- SignatureUpdate_DisableScheduledSignatureUpdateonBattery-Description-End -->